karnkaul/le2d/lib/docs/library_concepts.md

 ## Multi-threading

 The engine is designed to trivially support multi-threaded resource creation / asset loading, there is no external synchronization required for this.
 There is no support for multi-threaded rendering, with the main noticeable consequence being that if event polling gets blocked (eg by dragging the corner of a window on Windows), so will rendering.
-Similarly, while double-buffered rendering will pipeline sequential renders, if every frame takes too long / frame time is too high, expect drops in framerate.
+Similarly, while double-buffering will pipeline sequential renders, if every frame takes too long / frame time is too high, expect drops in framerate.